YungTitos/Ants-vs-Doodlebugs/README.md

 Start the world with 5 beetles and 100 ants.
 After each time step, prompt the user to press the Enter key to proceed to the next time step.
 Ideally, you should observe a cyclic evolution between the populations of predators and prey, although random disturbances may lead to the disappearance of one or both species.

+This is an exercise from Savitch's Absolute C++, chapter 15 (Exercise 3).